sushen/father/README.md

 3. AddSomeExtraUser.py is a script that can add extra user.
 When you ran it it will creat some extra user so you can play with it.

-4.father.db is database file with some data .
+4. father.db is database file with some data .
 If you run data_map.py you always get a father.db file but if you want a blank database just run data_map.py

 all taht case is extrem.